ga-wdi-boston/sql/README.md

 ### Demonstration: ALTER TABLE

-We'll remove the column `weight` from people.
+We'll add the column `isbn` to books.

-### Code-Along: ALTER TABLE
+### Code along: ALTER TABLE

-We'll change the type of the columns longitude and latitude in cities.
+We'll change the type of the columns `height` and `weight` in patients.

 ### Lab: ALTER TABLE

-Add the column `weight` to pets then remove the column `weight` from people.
+Add columns for macro-nutrients to ingredients then add the column `isbn` to books.

 ## Changing the Data in Rows of a Table